|Nutritional Guidelines (per serving)|

 - Pinch red pepper flakes

-- 6 cups less-sodium vegetable of chicken broth
+- 6 cups less-sodium vegetable broth (or chicken broth)

 Meanwhile, in a food processor puree the parsley, garlic, onions, vinegar, salt and pepper, oregano, and red pepper flakes.
 Drizzle the 1/4 cup olive oil with the motor running, until everything is well combined.
 Taste and adjust the seasonings.